Home Judge’s Opinions Julian Assange Is Free!

 “I prefer the tumult of liberty to the quiet of servitude.”

 It wasn’t until 1969 that the Supreme Court’s modern First Amendment jurisprudence made it clear that whenever there is a clash between the government and a person over the constitutionality of the person’s speech, the courts will give every benefit and draw every inference to the speaker, and none to the government.
-This is so because the freedom of speech is a natural right, it is also expressly protected by the Constitution, and thus it is always to be presumed constitutional and lawful.
+This is so because the freedom of speech is a natural right, it is also expressly protected by. . .

 You may also like